junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

 Dean wakes up in a gasp, touching his neck reflexively.
-The skin on the neck complete, his head still connected to his body.
+The skin on the neck is complete, his head is still connected to his body.

 "What the hell?"
 He looks around.
-The sky grey, the trees all half dying around him.
+The sky is grey, the trees all half dying around him.
 The whole place creeps him out, but the most creepy thing is, he seems to be still kicking and running.

 He touches his upper gum.
 The fangs are still pointy there, mostly hidden, for now.

 "Okay?
 So not dead, but still a fucking vamp."
 He says to himself, disgusted.

 Eyeing around again, hunter's instinct kicks in just in time.
-His fingers fumble to the back of his belt, find nothing but air.
+His fingers fumble to the back of his belt, finding nothing but air.
 His body moves before his ears catch the sound, something jumps on him from the back.

-Dean rushes around, elbowing it in the face, arms wrapping its neck from back, pressing whole body's strength on its throat until it stops moving.
+Dean rushes around, elbowing it in the face, arms wrapping its neck from its back, pressing whole body's strength on its throat until it stops moving.
 Dean drops the body and recognizes the face of a young boy -- the young vampire boy he sure as hell cuts the head off no more than a few hours ago, before he somehow gets transmitted into this weird land.

 "You're dead."
 Dean frowns at the motionless -- dead before, probably just passed out now -- vampire body, thinking aloud.
 Realization dawns on him.
 "Which means I'm dead too.
 God dammit!"

-Dean kicks the trunk of a tree closest to him with all his force, frustratedly.
+Dean kicks the trunk of a tree closest to him with all his force, frustrated.
 "Fuck!"

 It's just a vampire case, an everyday job.
 He does not expect to check out just like that.
 Not today.
 But apparently he did.